predixdesignsystem/px-vis-parallel-coordinates/README.md

-#Px-Vis-Parallel-Coordinates
+# px-vis-parallel-coordinates

 ## Overview

-Px-Vis-Parallel-Coordinates is a Predix UI component
+`Px-vis-parallel-coordinates` is a Predix UI component that allows you to draw a parallel coordinates (aka parallel axes) chart.

 ## Usage